einari/ProjectPages/Web/Single Page Applications/Features.md

 When the document is ready, Bifrost will locate all elements in the document with a **data-feature** attribute and start resolving these features through the featureManager.

 	<div data-feature="name of feature"></div>

+It is also possible to bind your feature to a property on the ViewModel, Bifrost provides a [Knockout](http://www.knouckoutjs.com) binding handler called feature.
+With this you can basically take any container and just have it automatically bound to a property that deals with a state that can then be translated into a feature.

+	<div data-bind="feature: [property to bind to]"></div>

+Ideally the property you would bind to would not be coupled to the direct concept of a feature and its name, but rather use a function to interpret the state in the ViewModel and translate it into the proper feature name.